bigtoga/Examples/Cloud - Azure/Integrate with Windows Active Directory/DNS/Traffic flow with DNS in Azure.md

   - From another DNS provider
   - From your own public DNS servers
 - Private DNS
-  - From Azure DNS (private)
+  - From Azure DNS (Azure DNS private zones)
+  - From Azure Provided Name Resolution
   - From your Windows Active Directory DNS

 # Where you configure the DNS servers for the environment
 1. When you create the virtual network, you assign a set of DNS Servers (Portal -> Virtual Networks -> <choose your vnet> -> DNS Servers)
 2. All resources created within this vnet will now use these DNS Servers

-Azure-provided DNS:
+Azure-provided name resolution:
   - Pros:
     - You can opt to not create / manage your own DNS servers
     - Azure DNS automatically scales